-Cambridgeshire continues to face very significant future challenges associated with a significant reduction in Central Government funding.
-The Council's 5 year Business Plan is reflective of these pressures and will be subject to annual review to ensure the extreme financial pressures facing the Council in the latter stages of the Plan can be met whilst continuing to provide effective services to the people of Cambridgeshire
+Cambridgeshire does continue to face very significant future challenges associated with an increase in demand and inflation and a significant reduction in Central Government funding.
+The Council's 5 year Business Plan is reflective of these pressures, and is subject to annual review, to ensure the extreme financial pressures facing the Council in the latter stages of the Plan can be met, whilst continuing to provide effective services to the people of Cambridgeshire.